Daniel-Mietchen/events/ICEI2018-citizen-science.md

 # About

-The [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) is taking place on 24-28 September 2018 in Jena.

-The call for proposals had an [April 15 deadline](http://icei2018.uni-jena.de/calls/), by which I submitted the following abstract to the Session S3.2 "Citizen science meets informatics: Data science challenges in ecological research with public participation".
-It received the submission number 144.
-It was accepted on May 9, though that message reached me only on May 16.
+This file hosts a contribution to the [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) taking place on 24-28 September 2018 in Jena and specifically the Session S3.2 ["Citizen science meets informatics: Data science challenges in ecological research with public participation"](https://icei2018.uni-jena.de/session/s3-2/) at 14:00 - 16:15 on Monday 24 September 2018 in Lecture Hall 5.

 # Title of the abstract/talk